-A recent increase in COVID-19 specific malicious messages and phone calls that use social engineering to create shock, anxiety, or fear to cause individuals to take action that is not in their best interest has been on the rise.
+A recent increase in COVID-18 malicious messages and phone calls that use social engineering to create shock, anxiety, or fear to cause individuals to take action that is not in their best interest has been on the rise.

 Types of recent scams include offers of free items (such as phones), sales for facemasks that were in short supply, COVID-19 home-test kits, donation requests for COVID-19 charities, or by instilling fear that the National Guard or Center for Disease Control is locking down the country and you must purchase emergency food supplies.

 Malicious individuals file false unemployment claims to collect unemployment benefits.
 This fraudulent activity occurs across the country and is not due to a data breach at the UNT System, as confirmed by UNT System IT Shared Services Information Security.
 UNT Human Resources monitors this situation daily and takes action when fraud is reported.

 The Texas Workforce Commission (TWC) fraud management has placed all UNT unemployment requests on hold at present.
 No unemployment benefits are paid until TWC receives confirmation from UNT Human Resources that the unemployment claim is legitimate.
 You may receive notification before UNT Human Resources from the Texas Workforce Commission regarding your unemployment claim.

 If you’ve received notice of an unemployment claim, but you’re working, immediately contact UNT Human Resources Records and let them know you received an unemployment claim.
 Please leave the information populated in the subject line of your email intact for HR.
 The Texas Workforce Commission has a page to report Unemployment Benefits Identity Theft which you can immediately fill out.